Script Examples

 (Note the use of the command processor expansion of 'cmd'.
 If you need to run different ExecAfters for different versions of Windows on the client there are additional control constants you can use in your ExecAfter line - see the detailed keyword help for more information.)

-Example 7: Updating the Web Update Wizard itself
+Example 8: Updating the Software Update Wizard itself

 Filename=http://www.mycompany.com/updates/WebUpdateSvc4.exe